Footsteps of the Conquistadores

 Group Size

 This trip covers some very rough roads in the mountain plateau, so for safety and comfort we take a maximum of three passengers per vehicle.
-If you're travelling with a larger group, please contact us and we can try to accommodate you in two 4x4s.
+If you're travelling with a larger group, please contact us in good time and we will do our best to accommodate you in two 4x4s.

 This trip covers some very rough roads in the mountain plateau, so for safety and comfort we take a maximum of three passengers per vehicle.
-If you're travelling with a larger group, please contact us and we can try to accommodate you in two 4x4s.
+If you're travelling with a larger group, please contact us in good time and we will do our best to accommodate you in two 4x4s.

 More Experiences